tsvetomir/xlf-translate/README.md

 </trans-unit>
 ```

-We can be then look it up from a language file to provide a target translation.
+We can then look it up from a language file to provide a target translation.

 ## Language Files